-Finance app development may really help change people’s financial behavior for the better.
-The Mint Personal Finance app is one of the most efficient tools in the money management area.
+Mobile finance apps may really help change people’s financial behavior for the better.
+The Mint Personal Finance app is considered to be one of the most efficient budgeting apps.
 If you pursue the goal of creating something similar, you might be wondering what Mint is all about.

 The Mint finance app was built by Aaron Patzer for the US and Canadian markets.
 In 2009 Intuit, the developer of financial and tax preparation software and related products, bought the company for $170 million.
-Other popular products Intuit owns are the tax preparation software package TurboTax, an accounting program Quickbooks, and Quicken, which is a desktop personal finance management tool that runs on Windows and Macintosh and has iOS and Android apps, but doesn’t integrate with web-based Mint.
+Other popular products Intuit owns are the tax preparation software package TurboTax, an accounting program Quickbooks, and Quicken, which is a desktop personal money manager app that runs on Windows and Macintosh and has iOS and Android apps, but doesn’t integrate with web-based Mint.

 The Mint.com website together with Mint Personal Finance app for iOS and Android, became a great contribution to Intuit’s family.
-Today the app has over 15 million users and is one of the most trusted financial applications in the North America.
+Today the app has over 15 million users and is one of the most trusted finance planning applications in the North America.

-What you need to know to develop a finance app like Mint
+What you need to know to develop a money tracker like Mint

 When I looked at why people love Mint, I found that most think it’s a great product — excellently designed, easy to use, secure, and free.